 Forty years ago children with single ventricle heart defects didn’t survive past infancy.
 Because of advances in surgery, medicine and intensive care capabilities, today the majority survive.
 There are now thousands of people in their 20s and 30s with Fontan circulation.

 However, we still don't know the expected life span for these patients.
 As “single ventricle survivors” get older, doctors are recognizing that, while some do fine, many experience complications, including lung, liver and gastrointestinal diseases.
-The Cardiac Center at CHOP created the Single Ventricle Survivorship Program to bring together doctors from different specialties to care for single ventricle survivors.
+The Cardiac Center at CHOP created the Single Ventricle Survivorship Clinic, part of the Fontan Rehabilitation, Wellness, Activity and Resilience Development (FORWARD) Program, to bring together doctors from different specialties to care for single ventricle survivors.
 The program is focused on the care of Fontan patients and conducts research into new treatments, quality of life and life span.

 In addition, as a group, children with complex congenital heart defects who have had open heart surgery as infants are at a higher risk for neurodevelopmental issues when compared to children without congenital heart defects.
 The Cardiac Center at CHOP created the Cardiac Kids Developmental Follow-up Program to provide evaluation, screening and clinical care for children with complex congenital heart disease who are at risk for neurodevelopmental problems.

 Frequent appointments with your child’s cardiologist in infancy and early childhood are important to minimize risk factors associated with single ventricle heart defects.
 Your child will need a customized series of diagnostic tests between the planned stages of surgery.

 Once the surgeries are complete, your child will have appointments with a pediatric cardiologist once a year or more frequently.
 It is also possible that your child will require additional surgical or catheter therapies, or in rare cases heart transplantation.